Máire Ní Chathasaigh: Biography

 In 1985 she recorded The New-Strung Harp, the first harp album to concentrate primarily on traditional Irish dance music.
 Her stylistic innovations made her famous in the Celtic music scene.

 Her partnership with English guitarist Chris Newman made its début on the main stage at the 1987 Cambridge Folk Festival.
 Since then they have toured as a duo all over Europe, North America, Australasia and Japan.

 In 1988 they recorded The Living Wood, their first duo album, and since then they have recorded six further duo albums and a quartet album, Heartstring Sessions, with Ní Chathasaigh's sister Nollaig Casey and Nollaig's husband Arty McGlynn (all four toured together in Europe, North America and Australasia as the Heartstring Quartet).
 In 2015 Ní Chathasaigh recorded a trio album, Sibling Revelry, with her sisters Nollaig Casey and Mairéad Ní Chathasaigh.
 All albums were critically-acclaimed.

+Máire has been giving masterclasses and disseminating her ideas and techniques in Ireland, the UK, Europe, North America and Australasia since the mid-1970s.
+Her arrangements have been published in two books, The Irish Harper Vols.
+I and II, and she has an honours degree in Celtic Studies from University College Cork.
+She has taught at the Cork Municipal School of Music (where she created the first non-pedal harp exam syllabus) and at the Leeds College of Music, where her students included the Scottish harpist Corrina Hewat.